NuLink-network/nulink-web-agent-sdk/README.md

 #### Parameters

-- fileId - string: The ID of the file to be downloaded.
+- fileId : string - The ID of the file to be downloaded.
-- fileName - string: The name of the file to be downloaded.
+- fileName : string - The name of the file to be downloaded.
-- applyUserAddress - string: The address of the user who has applied to download the file.
+- applyUserAddress : string - The address of the user who has applied to download the file.
-- Promise - CallBackFunc: A callback function that will be called with the response data from the server.
+- Promise : CallBackFunc - A callback function that will be called with the response data from the server.

 #### Returns
 ```
 {
-  accountAddress: string
+  accountAddress: string - the address of the logged-in user
-  accountId: string
+  accountId: string - the Id of the logged-in user
-  fileName: string
+  fileName: string - the request file name
   action: 'decrypted'
   subAction?: string
   result: string
   redirectUrl: string
-  url?: string
+  url?: string - the file ipfs address
 }
 ```